 Contrary to many other presentations purporting to be based on historic record, this Catherine the Great is among the more accurate.
 Scripter Nigel Williams, who also wrote Elizabeth I, easily blows away the curios of Marlene Dietrich’s 1934 The Scarlet Empress, Tallulah Bankhead’s 1945 comedy A Royal Scandal and Gertrude Lawrence’s 1948 Great Catherine; Julia Ormond’s 1991 Young Catherine; and the 1995 Catherine the Great with Catherine Zeta-Jones and, reeking in ugly smoker’s teeth, Jeanne Moreau as Elizabeth.
 (There’s also Russia’s 2014 Ekaterina and the 2015 Catherine the Great, though unseen as they haven’t been made widely available.)
 Concentrating on the Potemkin period of her nearly three and a half decade rule, Williams furnishes Mirren with facts, factoid instances and juicy tidbits brandished to demonstrate leadership and vision and to be fought at every step—the constant worry of potential coup as aftermath of hers against ignorant husband Peter III, dethroned a mere six months into his sitting—and therefore the regularity of practiced display of preemptive belittling of suspected backstabbers, including despised son Paul who will succeed her only to fall five years into his incompetent rule.
-Never mentioning Elizabeth I, this Catherine has surely read the histories of the English queen’s 45 years and, as witness during Russia’s Elizabeth’s two decades of power, adroitly weaved to wed the heir she held in contempt from the start.
+Never mentioning Elizabeth I, this Catherine has surely read histories of the English queen’s 45 years as guidance and, as witness to Russia’s Elizabeth’s two decades of power, adroitly machinated to wed the heir she held in contempt from the start.

 Elizabeth I and Catherine the Great were filmed in Vilnius, Lithuania, with the latter also filmed at the Rundale Palace near Pilsrundale, Latvia and in St. Petersburg.
 The former used an abandoned sports stadium to house most of its sets under the production design of Eva Stewart and Leon McCarthy’s art direction, concentrating on the continuity of claustrophobia, suitable for London’s squeezed & diseased metropolis.
-In much of Catherine the Great we can breathe in the expanses of the Peterhof, Gatchina and Yusupov Palaces in or near St. Petersburg.
+In much of Catherine the Great we get to breathe in the expanses of the Peterhof, Gatchina and Yusupov Palaces in or near St. Petersburg.
 Various interiors—corridors, opulent halls & displays of baroque iconolatry, Catherine’s royal apartment and its deluxe private entrance—are real locales and shot by Stuart Howell (another seven-episode alum of The Crown), who catches an unusually luxurious, shimmering glow of lighting by candle.
-(The Arri Alexa digital camera system removes the labor felt in setup.)
+(The Arri Alexa digital camera system removes the labor felt in setups.)
 Maja Meschede’s costumes for Mirren are without the aggrandizement of royal hoop skirt portraiture; they’re reduced, rather like McKee’s bum rolls in Phantom Thread, and elegantly contoured to accentuate presence over height, though her size is offered up when, in masculine drag, Catherine is rendered shorter than most people realize and about which becomes the unavoidable default theme of the 2016-2019 PBS Masterpiece series Victoria.

 In retaliation for years of Catherine’s constant scorn and expressed intent he not succeed her, son Paul pushed for and got the sexist change in law about succession—forbiding any woman to ever again preside over Russia.
 (He’d also try but fail to blot out his mother’s and Potemkin’s achievements.)
 Though Catherine unaccountably willed her writings to him, along with the royal decree they not be published until 50 years after her death, he decided, before locking them away in secret archives, to give permission to make one backup copy, but five years into ascendancy he was killed in a coup instigated by his son Alexander I who would grant four additional copies to be made.
-By then the existence of the memoirs, confabulated without knowing their contents, weren’t much of a secret.
-Not until czar Nicholas expired did an incomplete copy of Catherine’s writings find its way to Alexander Herzen, a Russian revolutionary-writer in London who used his periodical The Bell to publish it in 1859, sixty-three years after her death, resulting in enormous international interest.
+By then the memoirs, confabulated without knowing their contents, weren’t much of a secret.
+Not until czar Nicholas expired did an incomplete copy of Catherine’s writings find its way to Alexander Herzen, a Russian revolutionary and writer living in London, who used his periodical The Bell to publish it in 1859, sixty-three years after her death, resulting in enormous international interest.
 But Catherine already had a well-established reputation as a highly opinionated, witty and brutally honest writer, having penned editorials on politics and international affairs and articles on social and cultural issues eagerly published in periodicals throughout Russia and Europe.
 (She also authored operas and comedies, some of them performed at the Hermitage Theatre.)
-Her personally written histories of her time before and during her dominance are considered to be so accurately detailed as to be practically unchallengeable, with the exception of who fathered her children.
+Her personally written histories of her time before and during her dominance are considered to be so accurately detailed as to be virtually unchallengeable, with the exception of who fathered her children.
 A copious correspondent to much of the renowned in Europe, she held in high esteem Voltaire, a champion of the Age of Enlightenment, whose advice she solicited and whose lacerating style made her laugh.
-Before dying in 1778, and before Catherine banned French publications, he admired her dare to advocate the popular movement’s tenets, which are addressed at the beginning of the series.
+Before dying in 1778, and before Catherine banned French publications, he admired her daring to advocate the popular movement’s tenets, which are addressed at the beginning of the series.
 They vanish in brief dialogue regrets after she couldn’t curtail the abuses of Serfdom or abolish slavery, and likewise vaporized is her positive influence to broaden science, medicine and the arts.
 Accepting the hindrances in Catherine the Great—the age differences, the sex as unintendedly skeptical hobbyhorse, the budgetary and episode circumscription—we reluctantly surrender to Mirren’s insistent derring-do as a sexpot in need of genuine love as substitutive essence of Voltaire’s discerning thumbnail of the empress as “enlightened despot.”
 (11/12/2021)

 Text COPYRIGHT © Ralph Benner 2021 All Rights Reserved.